emctague/JustLayers/README.md

 stored in a map whose key is the same as the set of values necessary to initialize that texture.
 The `ResourceManager` can load the texture when asked to, but will instead reuse already loaded resources whenever it can.

+The **Registry** is a type that can keep track of subclasses of a particular type.
+This is useful for loading maps - entities have components of particular types, of course, which are subclasses of some parent type!
+The Registry type allows you to register these sub-types, associating them with a particular string key.
+Later, instances of a particular subtype can be initialized simply by passing in the correct type name.

 Let's look at a very small, very incomplete example:

 ```c++